xiaolai/regular-investing-in-box/docs/en/README.md

 >Making money is easy.
 All you need to have done is invested in the Internet 20 years ago, because at that time the Internet was the future of the world.
 Now, you should invest in AI, because AI is the future of the world.

-Actually, I have already designed a no-load, no-management-fee index fund.
+Actually, I have already designed a no-carry, no-management-fee index fund.
 The working name is "Odyssey", and it should be issued in the US in October of 2020.
 It will be made up of about 30 investments, all in listed companies in the US and China.
 There is only one selection criterion:

 >"Who has constantly growing user data?"